 HI Seattle at the American Hotel

-Based in a renovated historic building from 1926, Hostelling International Seattle at the American Hotel offers a convenient location in the International District of downtown Seattle just one block east of Union Station.
-This safe, clean and modern Seattle hostel offers both private and dorm room with a range of facilities including free Wi-Fi, Internet access, TV room and 24 hour...
+Based in a renovated historic building from 1926, HI Seattle at the American Hotel offers a convenient location in the Chinatown International District of Seattle just three blocks East of King Street Station.
+This safe, clean and modern Seattle hostel offers both private and dorm rooms.